What Does Pinworm Rash Look Like? | Clear Signs Explained

 Why Does Pinworm Rash Cause Intense Itching?

-The itching is caused by an allergic reaction to microscopic eggs laid by female pinworms on the skin.
+The itching is caused by irritation and the body’s reaction to microscopic eggs laid by female pinworms on the skin.
 This triggers inflammation and irritation of nerve endings, making the area very itchy, especially during nighttime.

 Can Pinworm Rash Spread Beyond the Anal Area?